aiven/aiven-docs/docs/products/kafka/howto/approvals.md

 limited: true
 ---

-The approvals page allows you to manage requests for Aiven for Apache Kafka® resources owned by your group.
+The **Approvals** page allows you to manage requests for Aiven for Apache Kafka® resources owned by your group.
 These requests can include claims for existing topics or requests to create new topics.

 ## Requests flow